Alireza-Ghavabesh/GraphQL-NestJS-API-CH_RMS/README.md

 ## Technologies to be used in the future
 ```
--> Socket.io for push notificatino
+-> Socket.io for push notification
 -> RabbitMQ To queue requests
 -> Redis for caching
 -> passport.js for Auth